sesam-community/sesam-py/readme.usage.md

 ```

 * The secrets and environment variables will be updated in the node specified in the `syncconfig` file.
-* Remember you have to clone the connector repo and add the `.authconfig` file to the working directory.
+* It is recommended to clone a connector repo and add the `.authconfig` file to the working directory.
 * Optionally the secrets can also be passed as command line arguments specified below.

 #### 3- sesamconfig